benleong94/Sudoku-Solver-Python/FinalProduct/ProductContextReport.md

 A 'user' or 'operator' is a worker or self-employed person who uses display screen equipment as a significant part of their normal work.
 The Health and Safety Executive (HSE) specify that it applies to 'workers who use DSE daily, for an hour or more at a time not infrequent users or short-term use'.

 Eyesight tests and corrective eyewear must be provided, by the employer, free of charge if required.
-A test should be carried out by an ophthalmic optician if a DSE user requests it.
+A test should be carried out by an optician if a DSE user requests it.
 Employers can offer vision screening tests, but they cannot prevent a user opting for a full eyesight test instead.
 Where the test shows the need for corrective eyewear specifically for DSE use and to comply with the regulations, the employer must fund the basic cost.

 Training and information must be provided to users and operators, explaining the risks of DSE use and how to arrange the workstation safely.
 It should also cover what to do if the user develops any work-related health problems.